marcelmazon/rosicrucian-literature/en/student-a/the-musical-scale-and-the-scheme-of-evolution.md

 tones are required in order to produce results (will, love, activity-father, mother, child; as above, su below).

 The life waves that worked with us during the
 Saturn Period were Aries, Taurus, and Leo.
-The keynote of Aries is Do major.
-The keynote of Taurus is Eb major, and the keynote of Leo is Bå major.
+The keynote of Aries is Db major.
+The keynote of Taurus is Eb major, and the keynote of Leo is Bb major.

-OUR MUSICAL ARCHETYPES
-31
 Note that the black keys in the piano are assimi- lative, and it was during the first revolution of this Saturn Period that the Leos, Lords of Flame,